hksix/invest-Regret-Project/README.md

 ### Invest Regret

 Ever regretted not investing?
-Invest Regret utilizes API's in order to calculate net worth based on your investment.
+Invest Regret utilizes stock API's in order to calculate net worth based on your investment.
 We provide users with information regarding the NASDAQ, NYSE, Bitcoins and Etherium based on when an investment was placed.
 The front end utilizes bootstrap based grids with design heavy techniques.

 ## Demo: